 The day was concluded by a celebratory dinner a the application restaurant of CFA Médéric Ecole Hôtelière de Paris.

 During AMFORHT General Assembly on March 16th, Catherine GERMIER-HAMEL introduced South Korea as a top MICE (Meetings Incentives Conventions and Exhibitions) destination.
-After all participating members unanimously approved the candidature of the Republic of Korea as host of the 24th AMFORHT World Forum in 2020, AMFORHT President officially handed over the flag of the Association to Amb.
-DHO Young-shim.
+After all participating members unanimously approved the candidature of the Republic of Korea as host of the 24th AMFORHT World Forum in 2020.

-The 24th AMFORHT World Forum, the first one in Asia, would take place in Seoul in May 2019, and would be the first one in Asia, hosted in Seoul in May 2020, and many delegates have already expressed their strong interest in being part of it.
+The 24th AMFORHT World Forum, the first one in Asia, would take place in Seoul in May 2020, and would be the first one in Asia.

 An initiative of UNWTO, AMFORHT was launched 50 years ago in France and is recognized as the key international network for vocational training and higher education programs and research in tourism and hospitality.